SOLAR TAX CREDIT – WHAT IS IT? AM I ELIGIBLE?

 Am I Eligible for the Federal Tax Credit?

-Eligibility for the solar tax credit is fairly simple, although there are a few things to look out for.
+Eligibility for the solar tax credit is fairly simple, but there are a few things you should look out for.

 How to apply for the Solar Tax Credit?